devopsdays/devopsdays-web/content/events/2025-geneva/welcome.md

 </style>
 <div class="row">
     <div class="col-12" style="text-align:center;">
- Join the 6th DevOpsDays Geneva on May 19-20, 2025, at the Haute École de Gestion in Geneva!<br><br>
+ <p>Join the 6th DevOpsDays Geneva on May 19-20, 2025, at the Haute École de Gestion in Geneva!</p><br>

-Dive into two days packed with talks, workshops, and open spaces led by global DevOps and digital transformation experts.
-Discover the latest practices, tools, and strategies that help companies thrive in a world of constant change.<br><br>
+<p>Dive into two days packed with talks, workshops, and open spaces led by global DevOps and digital transformation experts.
+Discover the latest practices, tools, and strategies that help companies thrive in a world of constant change.</p>

-This is your chance to connect, learn, and grow with a vibrant, passionate community!
-Explore DevSecOps trends, integration challenges, and the essential team transformations needed for success.<br><br>
+<p>This is your chance to connect, learn, and grow with a vibrant, passionate community!
+Explore DevSecOps trends, integration challenges, and the essential team transformations needed for success.</p>

-Be part of a unique event where every session empowers you to drive impact and serve your customers better!
+<p>Be part of a unique event where every session empowers you to drive impact and serve your customers better!</p>
     </div>
 </div>